frontarm/navi/docs/introduction/motivation.md

+---
+metaTitle: Why I Created Junctions.js
+metaDescription: React Apps are made of Components, and the web is made of URLs.
+But Components compose, and URLs don't.
+What if you want the best of both worlds?
+---
 # Motivation

 It was pretty normal day in Tokyo when I received a request from a client.
 "I'd like this application screen to be a React Component.
 And I want it to be reusable."